-By imposing additional duties on county welfare agencies pursuant to various provisions of this bill, the bill would impose a state-mandated local program.
+By imposing these additional duties on county welfare agencies, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.